cocos/cocos-docs/en/editor/publish/custom-build-plugin.md

 ### Rendering Process (Build Panel)

-The start script of the build extension plugin has some fields that are registered to the **Build** panel, such as the display configuration of `options`, the `panel` field, and the `panel` script itself, which is loaded and executed in the render process.
+The build main script of the build extension plugin has some fields that are registered to the **Build** panel, such as the display configuration of `options`, the `panel` field, and the `panel` script itself, which is loaded and executed in the render process.
 The rendering process is actually the window's own execution process.
 Open the DevTools to debug the `dom` elements, styles, scripts, etc. on the **Build** panel.

 If the code registered to the **Build** panel is modified, refresh the panel without restarting the plugin.